jsafrane/scratch/storage-tests.md

 #### Ceph server image
 Current Ceph RBD and CephFS tests start a new server in each test.
 Current Ceph image at  `test/images/volumes-tester/rbd` can run only **once** per node, because the image has hardcoded RBD pool and RBD image ("volume") name.

+ This should be fixed, we don't want `[S
 #### iSCSI server image
-Similarly, only one iSCSI container based on   `test/images/volumes-tester/iscsi`, because it configured iSCSI target ("server") in kernel and does not count with multiple such containers configuring the samekernel.
+Similarly, only one iSCSI container based on   `test/images/volumes-tester/iscsi`, because it configures iSCSI target ("server") in kernel and does not count with multiple such containers configuring the same kernel.

-* Run iSCSI tests in `[Serial]` so the iSCSI servers don't accidentally conflict on one node.
-This is too slow.
-* Rework the server image to be able to run multiple iSCSI servers on one node.
-This is *most probably* possible, requires some investigation and testing.
-* Run the iSCSI server in `SynchronizedBeforeSuite`, pre-provision number of PVs in a specific StorageClass and change the tests to use PVCs.

 ## Proposed changes